kiemaBruce/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Prints the alphabet in lowercase, followed by a new line.
 Except for the letters e and q.
 ## 5-print_numbers.c
 Prints all single digit numbers of base 10 starting from 0, followed by a new line.
+## 6-print_numberz.c
+Prints all single digit numbers of base 10 starting from 0, followed by a new line.
 ## 7-print_tebahpla.c
 Prints the lowercase alphabet in reverse, followed by a new line.